-- Health: by financing medical research on rare diseases;
+- Health, by financing medical research programmes into rare diseases,

-Created in 2008, Bouygues Construction’s corporate foundation, Terre Plurielle, seeks to provide financial support for projects sponsored by its employees to favour access to healthcare, education and the integration of people in difficulty, both in France and abroad.
+Founded in 2008, Bouygues Construction’s Corporate Foundation, Terre Plurielle provides financial support to projects sponsored by its own employees that promote access to healthcare, education and the occupational integration of people from underprivileged groups, both in France and abroad.

-The Bouygues Immobilier Corporate Foundation, created in 2009, helps make the urban environment more human by placing architecture and planning at the service of the environment and the community.
+Founded in 2009, the Bouygues Immobilier Corporate Foundation aims to help make urban environments more humane by placing architecture and urban planning at the service of the environment and the community.

-Created in 1990, the Colas Foundation seeks to promote contemporary painting.
-Each year, the foundation commissions road-themed work from some 15 artists selected from all over the world.
-The collection currently comprises more than 300 paintings.
+Founded in 1990, the Colas Foundation aims to promote contemporary painting.
+Each year, the Foundation commissions road-themed work from some 15 artists selected from all over the world.
+The collection currently contains more than 300 paintings.

-The Bouygues Telecom Corporate Foundation supports or manages projects aimed at informing and forging links.
-The foundation operates in environmental protection, support for people in medical or social difficulty and promotion of the French language.
-The foundation’s innovative scheme lets employees take time of work to support good citizenship initiatives.
+The Bouygues Telecom Corporate Foundation supports and manages projects aimed at informing and forging links between people.
+It encourages environmental protection, supports people in medical or social difficulty and promotes the French language.
+As part of an innovative scheme, employees can take time off work to support community action initiatives.